SethForrest/FirefoxConfig/README.md

 # FirefoxConfig
-This is the `userChrome.css` file I use for Firefox.
-Place this file in your firefox profile folder, which can be found in your firefox menu: `Help > Troubleshooting Information > Profile Folder` then clicking `Open Folder`.
+- Place this file in your firefox profile folder, which can be found in your firefox menu: `Help > Troubleshooting Information > Profile Folder` then clicking `Open Folder`.
-Place the `userChrome.css` file in the `chrome` folder in this directory.
+- Place the `userChrome.css` file in the `chrome` folder in this directory.
 If the `chrome` folder does not exist, create it.
+- In Firefox's `about:config` menu toggle `toolkit.legacyUserProfileCustomizations.stylesheets` to `true`.

 This is designed around the wonderful [Tree Style Tab](https://addons.mozilla.org/en-US/firefox/addon/tree-style-tab/) extension.